-Here’s my first dabble into publishing my own Gold Work designs for you to learn the traditional techniques of Gold Work with my own unique brand of contemporary glamour.
-It cost £10 And there are 11 projects and several patterns for you to play with in this compact A4 edition.
+Here’s my first dabble into publishing my own Gold Work designs.
+This is for you to learn the traditional techniques of Gold Work with my own unique brand of contemporary glamour.
+It cost £10 And there are 11 projects and several patterns for you to play within this compact A4 edition.
 Published to give you access to my designs and to encourage you to explore and play around with traditional and everyday gold bling in a relaxed manner.
 The book is for all levels and I actively encourage you to change and add a little of yourself to each project you try.
-For to long many have felt that they couldn’t attempt this glorious heritage embroidery skill.
+For too long many have felt that they couldn’t attempt this glorious heritage embroidery skill.
 Now is the time to have a go and find out if it is your thing.
-If it is then you can move to other techniques , authors ,further reading and more expensive materials knowing that you do indeed like Gold Work.
-You will also know weather your a traditional kinda embroiderer, a contemporary kinda embroiderer, or a bit of both.
+If it is then you can move to other techniques, authors, further reading and more expensive materials knowing that you do indeed like Gold Work.
+You will also know whether you’re a traditional kinda embroiderer, a contemporary kinda embroiderer, or a bit of both.
 Whichever you turn out to be is really irrelevant, as we need to push the boundaries and take our creativity into the future.
 I hope you enjoy using the book.
-Kathleen x

 Well, that’s the design drawn.
 All I need to do now is work them for my upcoming gold work class at Tudor Rose Patchwork.

 I have just finished my next project and it’s now ready to teach later next month.
 This project isn’t to complecated and is designed to get to grips with couching gold cord to an outline and how to apply padded and raised gold leather.
 Add a sprinkling of sequins and seed beads, along with some straight stitches and you get this modern flower window that could be mounted on a book front cover or used as a box lid.
 If you have never tried gold work before this is a good one to get you started